Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: MathSpatial

 \subsection{MathSpatial-Corpus}

-After introducing the benchmark, we now turn to the training corpus, which provides large-scale supervision for model development.
-Beyond offering raw problems and solutions, \emph{MathSpatial-Corpus} further augments each instance with structured reasoning traces, serving as richer training signals.
-Together with the benchmark, it completes the ``training--evaluation'' loop of the \emph{MathSpatial}.

-\emph{MathSpatial-Corpus} contains more than 8{,}000 problems.
+\emph{MathSpatial-Corpus} provides 8{,}000 problems for training, each comprising a problem image, textual description, final answer, and detailed solution.
 A portion of the problems originally in Chinese is translated into English, enabling bilingual support.
-Each item includes a problem image, textual description, final answer, and detailed solution, ensuring completeness and reproducibility.
-In scale and coverage, it represents one of the largest dedicated resources for spatial reasoning.
+Together with \emph{MathSpatial-Bench}, it completes the evaluation-training loop of \emph{MathSpatial} and represents one of the largest dedicated resources for spatial reasoning.

-To improve training supervision, we attach structured Chain-of-Thought (CoT) traces to every problem.
-These traces are constructed around three atomic operations—Correlate, Constrain, and Infer—which will be described in detail in Section~\ref{subsec:srt}.
-They provide explicit intermediate reasoning steps, complementing the final answer.

-\textbf{Quality Assurance.} We apply a multi-stage validation pipeline to ensure the reliability of \emph{MathSpatial-Corpus}.
-In addition to initial filtering, we employ GPT-4o~\citep{gpt4o} as an independent validator under a role-playing scheme, where the model alternates between the roles of reviewer and checker to identify errors, redundancies, or logical inconsistencies.
-Empirically, this process detects and corrects around 10\% of the generated traces, substantially improving the overall quality of the structured CoT data.
-By doing so, \emph{MathSpatial-Corpus} balances scale and reliability, providing a solid foundation for fine-tuning multimodal large language models on mathematical spatial reasoning.
-Please see Appendix~\ref{srt_wkfl} for more details.